ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 In order to defined key transaction which are most important for you in the _BlueCompute_ environment, you can specify those from the list of discovered transactions.
 To create a key transaction follow the instructions on [https://docs.newrelic.com/docs/apm/transactions/key-transactions/creating-key-transactions](https://docs.newrelic.com/docs/apm/transactions/key-transactions/creating-key-transactions).

-Key transactions can be defined for NewRelic supported application types.
+Key transactions can be defined for New Relic supported application types.
 We have defined one key transaction for each supported node.js and java microservice application of the s with an initial Apdex target value.The Apdex value is a industry standard metric for rating the user satisfaction.
 See [https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measuring-user-satisfaction](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measuring-user-satisfaction) for more details on the definition and measurement.
 The

 | BlueCompute application component  | Key Transaction                    | Apdex |